3B9BACEBBDB0F9EA76712F511E03592D

 https://www.which.co.uk/consumer-rights/advice/how-to-spot-a-scam

-This information is in no way intended to cause you to be anxious, simply to advise during this potentially vulnerable and isolating time.
+This information is in no way intended to cause you to be anxious; it is simply to advise.

 bottom of page